Agreement Information 2019-2020

 · Any vehicle other than a motorcycle (cars, trucks, vans) found parked in or covering a motorcycle space will be ticketed and towed / immobilized at the owner’s expense.

 Parking ticket costs:

 - The cost of a Dalhousie parking ticket is $20.00.

-- The minimum penalty for illegally parking in accessible parking areas is $100.00.
+- The penalty for illegally parking in accessible parking areas will range from $20 to $100.00.

 - Continued parking violations within a twelve (12) month period will result in the cancellation of the permit and/or withdrawal of University parking privileges; as will failure to observe traffic signs or to comply with the instructions of any authorized official employed in the control of traffic or parking.

 Security Services has first-offense immobilization, or “booting,” for vehicles without Dal permits parked without authorization on the Halifax campuses.

 For vehicles with Dal permits a tire locking device will be used on the 4th parking ticket and all subsequent parking tickets for the remainder of the year.

 - The cost to have the locking device removed is $100

 - The device can be removed by contacting Security Services at 902-494-6400 (Halifax campuses) or 902-893-4190 (Agricultural Campus).